 Wedding - not check

-Snape felt like biting sharply back, and he was going to, if every one hadn’t stood up and the organs belting out Pachelbel’s Canon.
+All at once, every one stood up and the organs started to belt out Pachelbel’s Canon.

-Snape turned, to catch a man with a hefty grey mustache take his daughter down the aisle.
+Severus turned, alongside the swishes of silk and fine material as everyone else did the same, to catch a man with a hefty grey mustache take his daughter down the aisle.

 She was breath taking.